 Start by dissolving the yeast in the warm water.
-Make sure to stir it well to make sure!
+Make sure to stir it well until yeast is fully dissolved.

-Add the eggs, oil, salt and sugar and stir to combine.
+Add eggs, oil, salt, and sugar and stir to combine.

-Then start adding the flour.
-I like to add it one cup at a time and stir it well to make it less messy and make sure it’s fully incorporated.
+Begin adding the flour.
+I like to add it one cup at a time and stir it well to make sure it’s fully incorporated.

-After one cup it’s going to have the consistency of a cake batter.
-It’ll be a little lumpy but smooth.(I know that’s an oxymoron, but it fits!)
+After one cup the mixture is going to have the consistency of a cake batter.
+It’ll be a little lumpy.

 Keep adding the flour one cup at a time.
-After about two cups the spoon becomes kind of hard to use.
+After about two cups the spoon becomes hard to use.
 This is the point where you can get your hands dirty!

 After you’ve added all the flour and removed the spoon, use your hands to continue to combine the flour into the dough.
 It will be sticky and a little crumbly but keep kneading it.
-Tip the dough out of the bowl onto a clean surface and continue to work it until all the flour is incorporated.
-(This is my most favorite part of this process.
-I love playing with bread dough!)
+Remove the dough from the bowl and place on a clean surface.
+Continue to work it until all the flour is incorporated.

 This is what my dough looked like after all the flour was sucked up into it.
-I continued kneading for a couple of minutes to give it a good elastic texture and make sure it was ready to go.
+Continue kneading for a couple of minutes to give it a good elastic texture and make sure it was ready to go.